 Ephesians 4:1–6 is a beautiful, powerful passage of scripture.
 As Paul exhorts, the church at Ephesus with eagerness, like bend over backward, to maintain the unity you have in the church around Jesus and his word.
 And this is a word I’m convinced we need to hear, we desperately need to hear and heed amidst a toxic, divisive political climate specifically in the United States right now, where there are so much tension and so much division over political candidates and parties to see the effects of that division in the church.

 Rather than falling into the toxicity of the political climate we live in, we ought to maintain the unity of the Spirit in the church.

 Like our unity is not built around political ideology or candidates or parties.
 Our unity is built around Jesus and his word, and we cleaned to Jesus in his word.
-And we must pray for this kind of unity in a toxic political climate, where we’re continually tempted to accuse, and belittle, and cancel, and distressed, and disparage and derive, even divide from other followers of Jesus.
-Like we are swimming in toxic, political waters that are poisoning the unity that Jesus desires for his church, died so that his church might experience.
+And we must pray for this kind of unity in a toxic political climate, where we’re continually tempted to accuse and belittle.
+We need to avoid canceling, distressing, disparaging and deriving.
+Like we are swimming in toxic, political waters that are poisoning the unity that Jesus desires for his church.
+Jesus died so that his church might experience life.

 This Verse Leads Us to Pray for Humility

 So God, we pray.
 We pray that you would help us with humility and gentleness and patience, bearing with one another and love, to maintain the unity of the spirit and the bond of peace as your church during these days.
 God, we pray for this.
 We know Jesus, this is what you prayed for us in John Chapter 17, that we would be one as you and the father are one.